jongio/memealyzer/README.md

    1. Or to enter a random meme, just click "+".
    1. The image will be added to the grid.
 Wait for the service to pick it up.
 You will eventually see the text and the image border color will change indicating the image text sentiment.

-### Local Kubernetes
+#### Local Kubernetes
 1. In Docker Desktop settings, Enable Kubernetes and setup to use WSL 2 as backend.
 [Docker Desktop WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/)
-1. CD to `pac/net/k8s/local`.
+1. CD to `pac/net/kubectl/local`.
 1. Run `./run.sh`
 1. Navigate to http://localhost:31389

-### Azure Kubernetes Service
+### Azure Kubernetes Service (AKS)

+1. **Terraform Workspace**
-1. **Terraform Workspace**: It is recommended that you create another Azure deployment in a new Terraform workspace, so you can have a dev backend and a prod backend. i.e. `iac/terraform/plan.sh prod`, where `prod` is the name of the workspace and the name of the env file, i.e. `env.prod`.
+   - It is recommended that you create another Azure deployment in a new Terraform workspace, so you can have a dev backend and a prod backend. i.e. `iac/terraform/plan.sh prod`, where `prod` is the name of the workspace and the name of the env file, i.e. `env.prod`.

+   > See the "Azure Setup" steps above for full Terraform deployment steps.

    > The `{basename}` value is pulled from your .env file: `TF_VAR_basename`.

+1. **AKS Credentials**
-1. **AKS Credentials**: Run the following command to get the AKS cluster credentials locally:
+   - Run the following command to get the AKS cluster credentials locally:

    `az aks get-credentials --resource-group {basename}rg --name {basename}aks`

    > Replace `{basename}` with the basename you used when you created your Azure resources.
+1. **Kubernetes Context**
-1. **K8S Context**: Make sure the `K8S_CONTEXT` setting in your .env file is set to the desired value, which will be `{basename}aks`.
+   - Make sure the `K8S_CONTEXT` setting in your .env file is set to the desired value, which will be `{basename}aks`.
 1. **Nginx Ingress Controller Install**
    1. Install [Helm](https://helm.sh/) - This will be used for an [nginx ingress controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) that will expose a Public IP for our cluster and handle routing.
+   1. Set your kubectl context with: `kubectl config use-context {basename}aks`
    1. Run `./scripts/nginx.sh` to install the nginx-ingress controller to your AKS cluster.
-1. **AKS Cluster IP Address**: Run `az network public-ip list -g memealyzerdevaksnodes --query '[0].ipAddress' --output tsv` to find the AKS cluster's public IP address.
+1. **AKS Cluster IP Address**
+   - Run `az network public-ip list -g memealyzerdevaksnodes --query '[0].ipAddress' --output tsv` to find the AKS cluster's public IP address.
-1. **Update .env File**: Open `./.env` and change.
+1. **Update .env File**
+   - Open `./.env` and change.
 (Use `./.env.prod` for production environment)
-    1. `API_ENDPOINT` value to the Public IP address URI, i.e., `https://52.250.2.137`
     1. `FUNCTIONS_ENDPOINT` to the URI of your functions endpoint, i.e. `https://memealyzerdevfunction.azurewebsites.net` - this was outputted by your Terraform run and can be found in your `.env` file.
+1. **Deploy**:

+   You can choose to either deploy with kubectl or [**Project Tye**](https://github.com/dotnet/tye).

+   - With **kubectl**
+      - CD to `/pac/net/kubectl/aks`
+   - With **Project Tye**
+      - CD to `/pac/net/tye`

+   - Run `./deploy.sh {env}`, where env is the name of the environment you want to deploy to, this will match your .env file in the project root.

-1. **Deploy**: CD to `/pac/net/k8s/aks` and run `./deploy.sh` - this will build containers, push them to ACR, apply K8S files, and deploy the Azure Function.
+   - This will build containers, push them to ACR, apply Kubernetes files, and deploy the Azure Function.
+1. **Run**
-1. **Run**: Open a browser and go to the AKS cluster's Public IP.
+   - Open a browser and go to the AKS cluster's Public IP.